 Non-methane volatile organic compounds

-Significant emissions of NMVOCs have been measured from livestock production.
-In addition to manure management, silage stores are a major source and emissions occur during feeding with silage.
+Significant emissions of NMVOCs have been measured from livestock production, although data is limited.
+In addition to manure management, silage stores are a major source and emissions occur during feeding with silage, particularly during feed removal and feeding events.
+Literature identifies alcohols and organic acids released from silage as key contributors to total NMVOC emissions from livestock systems (Hafner et al., 2013; Blanes-Vidal et al., 2014).

 Sites of emission include livestock housing, yards, manure stores, fields to which manure is applied and fields grazed by livestock.
 Emissions occur from manure managed in solid form or as slurry.
 Only a limited number of studies have been undertaken on NMVOC emissions from livestock husbandry, the results of which are highly variable thus leading to large uncertainties in the emission estimates.
-Most of the NMVOC studies have focused on emissions from housing and on odour-related issues.
+Existing European studies have predominantly focused on emissions from livestock housing and on odour-related impacts, while emissions from manure spreading, outdoor storage, and grazing systems have received comparatively less attention (Blanes-Vidal et al., 2014; Ni et al., 2019).

 Particulate matter

-The main sources of PM emission are buildings housing livestock, although outdoor yard areas may also be significant sources.
+The main sources of PM emission from manure management are buildings housing livestock, although outdoor yard areas may also be significant sources.
 These emissions originate mainly from feed, which accounts for 80 to 90 % of total PM emissions from the agriculture sector.
 Bedding materials, such as straw or wood shavings, can also give rise to airborne particulates.
-Poultry and pig farms are the main agricultural sources of PM.
+Poultry and pig farms are the main agricultural sources of PM, partially due to high stocking densities, and intensive indoor housing.
 Emissions from poultry housing also arise from feathers and manure, while emissions from pig houses arise from skin particles, faeces and bedding.
 Animal activity may also lead to the re-suspension of previously settled dust into the atmosphere of the livestock housing (re-entrainment).

 Reported emissions